NalinDalal/Cohort-2/week_2/readme.md

-We will make a server here
+We will make a
+# server
-but before that we will learn function and function wrapping another function
+here but, before that we will learn

+## function and function wrapping
-this would be simple than said actually
+this would be simple than said actually, then

-then file input and output
+## file input and output
+then

-then asynchronous functions on file implemented
+## asynchronous functions on file implemented

+then a
-then a simple server made in http-server and express_class folder and w did what we did
+## simple server made in http-server and express_class folders

+Week 2 Over, will move to week 3 headache(b/c of databases)